 - You stick to regular preventive care.

-How can I lower my pet insurance rates?
+How can I save on pet insurance?

 You can find many ways to lower your insurance premium, like: